CodeShadowing95/alx-low_level_programming/0x02-functions_nested_loops/README.md

 5- Print the sign of a character</br>
 6- Computes the absolute value of an integer</br>
 7- Print the last digit of a number</br>
+8- Print every minute of the day of Jack Bauer</br>